Choose Trek

 Nafran Valley Trek is a moderate to difficult grade trek.
 This means to embark on this trek, you need to have a good level of fitness and prior experience of a Himalayan Trek can be helpful.
 The trail is a blend of ascents and descents, and quite steeply so in some places.
 The trek takes you to an altitude of 14,127 ft and is a short trail with steep ascents, which can increase the difficulty level.

 You can experience a series of unique landscapes on this trek.
 Apart from the lovely meadows, you will get to see jungles, glaciers, river streams, and even an alpine lake.
 This trek will surprise you with its sheer beauty.
-Between June to October, you can see the Nafran meadows inhabited by shepherd troops, who then descend to lower altitudes as the weather gets colder.
+Between th months of June to October, you can see the Nafran meadows inhabited by shepherd troops, who then descend to lower altitudes as the weather gets colder.
 In this trek, you will get to see the lifestyle of a shepherd who lives in the valley feeding their livestock and earning a livelihood.

 This is a high-altitude trek so there are chances of AMS.
 Pay close attention to your body and keep alert if you notice any signs of AMS.
 If you do not feel well, are nauseated, or have a headache, you should immediately report to your Trek Leader so that immediate measures can be taken.